By Vern Carson

 “Vox.”I turn away from the slumbering village hiding along the mountain ridge below, meeting familiar eyes peering at me against the backdrop of the twin moons.
 His weathered robe covers all else.
 “You should not be here,” I say.
 I’ve never asked his name, nor has he ever offered it.
 “Luck was on your side, many seasons ago.
 She may not favor you now.”I sense he is not here for the village and its impending fate.
 His gaze remains steadfast on me.
 “You mustn't.”
 He was but a boy the last time he spoke to me; his voice now carries the wear of old age.
 “You needn’t.”A tug in the back of my mind forces my attention back to the village.
 It is near.
 Perhaps too near.
 “It is my purpose,” I mumble, to nobody in particular.“Your burden is beyond what humans can bear,” he says.
 I’m unsure if he heard me.
 “Save yourself, if only once.”

 “Vox!”A voice calls from the depths.
 It’s familiar, yet I’m certain I’ve never heard it before.“Vox.”A comforting warmth rolls through my body.
 I don’t know where it is, but I can feel it.“Vox?”Don’t look at me.
 Please.“Have you forgotten?”No. Never.“Will you cease?”I’m powerless.“Will you cease?”Something has to give.
 I’ll break fate itself if I have to.“Will you cease?”I turn.
 A pinprick of light greets me in the distance.
-I grin.“Will you cease?”Never.
+A grin stretches across my face.“Will.
+You.
+Cease?”Never.

 Tired Monster and Tired Monster Insomnia now available